Effective Natural Remedies for Sepsis (Blood Poisoning)

 Slippery Elm and Lobelia

 Slippery elm and lobelia can be used as wound treatments.
-A paste made from equal parts of the herbs and water can be applied to a bandage and changed as required.
+A paste from equal parts of the herbs and water can be applied to a bandage and changed as required.

 Vitamin C